-of the IDERA that the authorised party (or its certified designee) shall have the benefit of a proper international interest and that in connection therewith the debtor shall have agreed to the remedies of de-registration and export (and the applicable authority shall be entitled to rely upon the form for such purposes).
-As such, if the debtor and creditor were to have an existing international interest which for whatever reason is replaced with a subsequent international interest (for instance, in connection with an extension of a lease agreement), the parties should not need to replace the existing IDERA of record with the applicable registry authority with another IDERA between the same parties (as there would be no benefit to updating the registry authority's record in that instance).
+Practice Note: As a general matter, an IDERA should be provided by the party in whose name the applicable airframe or helicopter is registered or the party that would otherwise be entitled to de-register the airframe or helicopter.
+In an owner-based registry, this is usually the owner of the airframe or helicopter, however, in some jurisdictions this may be the operator.
+In an operator-based registry it will usually be the operator.
+Due to the specific nature of different registries local counsel advice should be sought to ensure that the IDERA is executed in a form that is acceptable to the State of Registration.
+Although there is some obvious linkage between an IDERA and a specific international interest, the IDERA form itself does not specifically refer to any particular international interest.
+Rather, it is inherent in the wording of the IDERA that the authorised party (or its certified designee) shall have the benefit of a proper international interest and that in connection therewith the debtor shall have agreed to the remedies of de-registration and export (and the applicable authority shall be entitled to rely upon the form for such purposes).
+As such, if the debtor and creditor were to have an existing international interest which for whatever reason is replaced with a subsequent international interest (for instance, in connection with an extension of a lease agreement), the parties should not need to replace the existing IDERA of record with the applicable registry authority's record in that instance).